Finder

 Top 15 Terminal Commands for Hidden Mac OS X Settings

 You'll find the Terminal in the Utilities folder within the Applications folder.
 To carry out any of the following commands you will need to copy/paste or type in the line of text then hit enter.
 For the most part, applications will need restarting before changes take place.
-For most applications you can just quit and open them again, and for the Finder you can use the Force Quit dialog, just log out and log in again or type "killall Finder" into the terminal after the command.
+For most applications you can just quit and open them again, but for the Finder and the Dock it is easiest to just type “killall Finder” or “killall Dock” into Terminal after the command.

 Feel free to add any of your favourites in the comments.